 In trauma centers, ultrasonography of the heart is typically done during the resuscitation phase to look for pericardial tamponade; some pneumothoraces can also be seen.

-CT of the chest is often done when aortic injury is suspected (see Aortic Disruption (Traumatic)) and to diagnose small pneumothoraces, sternal fractures, or mediastinal (eg, heart, esophageal, bronchial) injuries; thoracic spine injuries also will be identified.
+CT of the chest is often done when aortic injury is suspected and to diagnose small pneumothoraces, sternal fractures, or mediastinal (eg, heart, esophageal, bronchial) injuries; thoracic spine injuries also will be identified.

-CBC is often done but is mainly valuable as a baseline for detecting ongoing hemorrhage.
-ABG results help monitor patients with hypoxia or respiratory distress.
-Cardiac markers (eg, troponin, CPK-MB) can help exclude blunt cardiac injury.
+Complete blood count is often done but is mainly valuable as a baseline for detecting ongoing hemorrhage.
+Arterial blood gas results help monitor patients with hypoxia or respiratory distress.
+Cardiac markers (eg, troponin, creatine phosphokinase muscle band isoenzyme [CPK-MB]) can help exclude blunt cardiac injury.

 ECG is typically done for chest trauma that is severe or compatible with cardiac injury.
-Cardiac injury may cause dysrhythmia, conduction abnormalities, ST segment abnormalities, or a combination.
+Cardiac injury may cause arrhythmia, conduction abnormalities, ST segment abnormalities, or a combination.

 Immediately life-threatening injuries are treated at the bedside at the time of diagnosis:

-Respiratory distress or shock and decreased breath sounds: Tube thoracostomy (see Tube Thoracostomy).
+Respiratory distress or shock with decreased breath sounds and suspected hemothorax: Tube thoracostomy

-Immediate resuscitative thoracotomy can be considered for trauma victims if the clinician is proficient in the procedure (see Thoracotomy) and the patient has one of the following indications:
+Immediate resuscitative thoracotomy can be considered for trauma victims if the clinician is proficient in the procedure and the patient has one of the following indications:

 In the absence of any of these criteria, resuscitative thoracotomy is contraindicated because the procedure has significant risks (eg, transmission of blood-borne diseases, injury to clinician) and costs.

 Specific treatment is directed at the injury.
-Supportive therapy typically includes analgesics, supplemental O2, and sometimes mechanical ventilation.
+Supportive therapy typically includes analgesics, supplemental oxygen, and sometimes mechanical ventilation.